ecsdeployer/ecsdeployer/www/docs/config/logging.md

     _Default_: `false`

 !!! note ""
-    **Note:** If you enable Firelens logging, then AwsLogs will be ignored.
-You cannot have both at the same time.
+    **Note:** If you specify multiple options, then the following order will be used: Custom, Firelens, Awslogs.

 ----